Party Shrimp – Made in Your Oven in 5 Minutes

 Is it even a party if you’re not serving this party shrimp appetizer?
 This is my favorite recipe to serve when entertaining, as I can prep everything ahead of time and cook the shrimp in 5 minutes as guests arrive.
 Plus, they’re so delicious.
 I’ll share my foolproof trick to ensure they’re always tender and juicy.

-How to make ahead: In step one, instead of putting the shrimp on a baking sheet, leave them in the bowl with the oil and seasoning marinade, placing it in the fridge until you’re ready to cook.
+How to make ahead: In step one, instead of putting the shrimp on a baking sheet, leave them in the bowl with the oil and seasoning marinade, then refrigerate until you’re ready to cook.
 You can also whip up your shrimp dip and store it in the fridge.

 The secret to tender party shrimp